-The immunoprecipitation step involves the binding of the antibody of interest to the protein A/G attached to the spin column filter disc.
+The immunoprecipitation step involves the binding of the antibody of interest to the protein A/G attached to the spin column frit.
 This allows the selective enrichment of the target protein/DNA complex and allows any non-specific complexes to be washed away.
 Target chromatin is then eluted using a specially formulated ChIP-seq Elution Buffer for maximal target recovery.

 N.B.
-If precipitates have formed in the ChIP-seq Elution Buffer then it should be warmed to 37°C in a water bath for 30 minutes with regular shaking until precipitates have dissolved before use.
+If precipitates have formed in the ChIP-seq Elution Buffer then it should be warmed to 40°C in a water bath for 30 minutes with regular shaking until precipitates have dissolved before use.

 - 1. Remove slurries from the end-to end rotator following 1 hr pre-incubation and briefly spin down to remove residual liquid from the caps. - 2.
-Load the entire 1ml slurry and allow to flow completely through the column at RT (approx 15-20 minutes). - 3.
+Load the entire 1 ml slurry on the spin column and allow to flow completely through the column at RT (approx 30-40min). - 3.
 Position Chromatrap® spin columns back into the collection tubes provided and add 600 μl of Wash Buffer 1 to each column.
-Close the cap and centrifuge at 4000xg for 30 seconds at RT.
+Close the cap and centrifuge at 4000 x g for 30 seconds at RT.
 Discard the flow through and repeat. - 4.
-Add 600 μl of Wash Buffer 2 to each column and centrifuge at 4000xg for 30 seconds at RT.
+Add 600 μl of Wash Buffer 2 to each column and centrifuge at 4000 x g for 30 seconds at RT.
 Discard the flow through and repeat. - 5.
-Add 600 μl of Wash Buffer 3 to each column and centrifuge at 4000xg for 30 seconds at RT.
+Add 600 μl of Wash Buffer 3 to each column and centrifuge at 4000 x g for 30 seconds at RT.
 Discard the flow through and repeat. - 6.
 Spin dry at top speed for 30 seconds at RT to remove any remaining liquid from the spin column.
 The original collection tubes should be discarded at this point and columns transferred into clean dry 1.5 ml collection tubes (provided). - 7.
-Add 50 μl ChIP-seq Elution Buffer to each column, cap and incubate at RT for 15 minutes. - Centrifuge the columns at top speed for 30 seconds to collect the eluted chromatin.
+Add 50 μl ChIP-seq Elution Buffer to each column, cap and incubate at RT for 15 minutes. - 8.
+Centrifuge the columns at top speed for 30 seconds to collect the eluted chromatin.

 At this stage samples can also be analysed by Mass Spectrometry, for this Chromatrap® recommends pooling IP'd samples to ensure sufficient protein for sample complexity.
-For sequencing and qPCR analysis please proceed directly to reverse cross linking.
+For sequencing and qPCR analysis please proceed directly to reverse cross-linking.